ansible-community/community-website/posts/archive/deep-dive-acl-configuration-management-using-ansible-network-automation-resource-modules.md

     instead of 10, which would have been the case if value to sequence wasn't provided by the user.

-[With the second run of the above play, changed comes as false, which satisfies the Ansible idempotency.]{style="color: #333333;"}
+With the second run of the above play, changed comes as false, which satisfies the Ansible idempotency.

 ## Using state overridden - Pushing configuration changes

 For this example, we will mix it up slightly.
 Pretend you are a user making a bespoke configuration on the network device (making a change outside of automation).
-The [state: overridden]{style="font-family: 'courier new', courier;"} will circle back on enforcing the data model (configuration policy enforcement) and remove the bespoke change.
+The `state: overridden` will circle back on enforcing the data model (configuration policy enforcement) and remove the bespoke change.